FatimaJahara/FatimaJahara/README.md

 - 👋 Hi, I’m @FatimaJahara
-- 👀 I’m interested in Machine Learning, Natural Language Processing, and Computer Vision.
+- 👀 I’m doing my PhD in Computer Science at Rutgers University
-- 🌱 I’m currently learning different tooling and functional areas in AI, including generative AI, LLMs, and it's application.
+- 🔬 Research: multimodal/multilingual LLMs, LLM reasoning, evaluation, trustworthy AI
-- 💞️ I’m looking to collaborate on projects and research on the areas I am interested in.
+- 🤝 Open to collaborations in **LLM alignment, reasoning, multimodal evaluation, fairness**
 - 📫 How to reach me fatimajahara23@gmail.com.
 <!---
 FatimaJahara/FatimaJahara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.